 - the police performed an unlawful search

-In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about Nevada laws for selling marijuana, including punishments, defenses, record seals, and immigration consequences.
+In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about selling marijuana, including punishments, defenses, record seals, and immigration consequences.
 Click on a topic to jump to that section:

-- 1. What are “unauthorized acts” with marijuana in Las Vegas, NV?
+- 1. What are “unauthorized acts” with marijuana in Las Vegas, Nevada?

-- 2. Can I go to jail for selling marijuana in Las Vegas, NV?
+- 2. Can I go to jail for selling marijuana in Las Vegas, Nevada?

 - 3. How do I fight the charges?